-- Evaluating the efficacy of the Program to train professional psychologists - Assuring that program policies are consistent with the mission and policies of the supporting institutions - Assuring that the curriculum meets state (Virginia), regional, and national requirements for accreditation and licensure - Periodic review of course evaluations - Developing the Program's annual budget - Disbursing and accounting for Program funds - Making offers of admission and conveying admission decisions to the home school - Evaluating students' progress - Recommending recipients for the Doctor of Philosophy degree - Ensuring that appropriate student and Program records are maintained in the Program Office - Corresponding on behalf of the Program on official matters - Associate Director of Clinical Training (A-DCT).
+- Evaluating the efficacy of the Program to train professional psychologists; - Assuring that program policies are consistent with the mission and policies of the supporting institutions; - Assuring that the curriculum meets state (Virginia), regional, and national requirements for accreditation and licensure; - Periodic review of course evaluations; - Developing the Program's annual budget; - Disbursing and accounting for Program funds; - Making offers of admission and conveying admission decisions to the home school; - Evaluating students' progress; - Recommending recipients for the Doctor of Philosophy degree; - Ensuring that appropriate student and Program records are maintained in the Program Office and/or electronically; - Corresponding on behalf of the Program on official matters. - Associate Director of Clinical Training (A-DCT).
 The A-DCT is primarily responsible for coordinating and overseeing the Program's clinical training activities.
 This may include responsibility for practicum courses or working with faculty who are assigned practicum courses.
 He or she monitors the clinical training progress of students, the quality of practicum placements, and develops any reports related to clinical training aspects of the Program. - Student Representatives.
-Two student representatives (one for 1st and 2nd year students and one for the advanced students) are selected by the students to attend monthly faculty meetings and serve as the liaison between the faculty and student body.
+The wo student representatives (one for 1st and 2nd year students and one for the advanced students) are selected by the students to attend monthly faculty meetings and serve as the liaison between the faculty and student body.
 Students also serve on the Diversity committee and assist the Admissions committee.
-Student representatives provide input on matters of Program policy and governance but are not involved in evaluation of other students.
+Student representatives provide input on matters of Program policy and governance but are not involved in the evaluation of other students.

-• Program Office.
-The Virginia Consortium relies on inter-institutional procedures to accomplish interdependent tasks such as admission, financial aid, and registration.
+Program Office.
+Located on the Old Dominion University campus at 234 Mills Godwin Building (757-683-4212), the Virginia Consortium relies on inter-institutional procedures to accomplish interdependent tasks such as admission, financial aid, and registration.
 The Program's administrative office coordinates these and other necessary procedures between sponsoring schools to avoid duplication and assure efficient coordination of activities.
 The Program Office staff is typically the first point of contact for students with questions or problems and also supports the activities of the Directors and the faculty committees.